porsche-design-system/porsche-design-system/packages/components-js/src/components/form/text-field-wrapper/text-field-wrapper.design.md

 </div>

 ## Don'ts

+### Label
-- Placeholder text should not be used as a label.
+Placeholder text should not be used as a label.
 Placeholder text is best used to let people know how they might use the input (e.g.: 'Search user') or to show an example of what kind of text the input expects.

+### Information
-- Don't ask for information that is really not needed.
+Don't ask for information that is really not needed.

+### Component
-- Don't use the Text Field component if you need to allow users to enter longer text.
+Don't use the Text Field component if you need to allow users to enter longer text.
 In this case, you should use the Textarea component.

 ---